-- In general, appropriate trapping seasons have been developed by considering a variety of criteria including pelt primness, relative vulnerability of age and sex classes to harvesting, abundance and capture technology. - The registered trapline system continues to be the primary system for setting harvest guidelines and managing fur bearing animals.
-Harvest levels are guided by species management strategies, with furbearers being divided into three classes, - ▶ Class | Species can be managed on individual traplines.
-This class includes beaver, fox, marten, mink, muskrat, raccoon, skunk, squirrel and weasel. - ▶ Class 2 Species move between and among traplines, and thus are not manageable on individual traplines.
+In general, appropriate trapping seasons have been developed by considering a variety of criteria including pelt primness, relative vulnerability of age and sex classes to harvesting, abundance and capture technology.

+▶ The registered trapline system continues to be the primary system for setting harvest guidelines and managing fur bearing animals.
+Harvest levels are guided by species management strategies, with furbearers being divided into three classes.

+► Class I Species - can be managed on individual traplines.
+This class includes beaver, fox, marten, mink, muskrat, raccoon, skunk, squirrel and weasel.

+Class 2 Species - move between and among traplines, and thus are not manageable on individual traplines.
 Harvests will be regulated regionally, in consultation with local trappers.
-This class includes lynx, bobcat, wolverine, fisher and otter. - ▶ Class 3 Species also move between and among traplines, but generally are not vulnerable to over trapping.
+This class includes lynx, bobcat, wolverine, fisher and otter.

+Class 3 Species - also move between and among traplines, but generally are not vulnerable to over trapping.
 This class includes the wolf and coyote.
 Trappers will be encouraged to trap these species, especially in areas of chronic animal damage control problems.

-Trapper Survey Questionnaire

-Dever each of the past 13 trapping seasons about 700 - 1000 trappers received a "Trapper Survey" questionnaire.
-Each year the random survey of licenced trappers includes all major habitat areas (ecoprovinces) in the province and is representative of trappers and trapping throughout British Columbia.
-The results of the questionnaires are confidential.
-The survey provides information on various fur bearing animal population trends, prey and other food items, habitat changes and relative trapping effort.

-▶ The survey information becomes more useful each year and this information, coupled with the provincial annual fur trading information, helps in making current wildlife management decisions.
+Gloves should be worn while handling wolf carcasses as a precaution against contracting hydatid disease.